-Key audit matter How our audit addressed the key audit matter Litigations (as described in Note 39 of the consolidated Ind J AS financial statements) The Group is involved in various legal proceedings including product liability, contracts, employment claims, Our audit procedures and procedures performed by component auditors amongst others included the following: Department of Justice (DOJ) investigations, anti-trust and other regulatory matters relating to conduct of its business. • Evaluated the design and tested the operating effectiveness of controls in respect of the identification and evaluation of litigations, the recording / re- The Group assesses the need to make provision or to assessment of the related liabilities, provisions and disclosures. disclose a contingent liability on a case-to-case basis considering the underlying facts of each litigation. • Obtained a list of litigations from the Group's in-house legal counsel; identified material litigations from the aforementioned list and performed inquiries with The eventual outcome of the litigations is uncertain and estimation at balance sheet date involves extensive said counsel; obtained and read the underlying documents to assess the mptions used by management in arriving at the conclusions. judgement of management including input from legal counsel due to complexity of each litigation.
-Adverse outcomes could significantly impact the Group's reported Circulated, obtained and read legal confirmations from Group's external legal counsels in respect of material litigations and considered that in our assessment. results and balance sheet position. • Verified the disclosures related to provisions and contingent liabilities in the Considering the judgement involved in determining the need to make a provision or disclose as contingent liability, the matter is considered a Key Audit Matter. consolidated Ind AS financial statements to assess consistency with underlying documents.
+Our audit procedures and procedures performed by component auditors amongst others included the following:

+- Evaluated the design and tested the operating effectiveness of controls in respect of the identification and evaluation of litigations, the recording / reassessment of the related liabilities, provisions and disclosures. - Obtained a list of litigations from the Group's in-house legal counsel; identified material litigations from the aforementioned list and performed inquiries with the said counsel; obtained and read the underlying documents to assess the assumptions used by management in arriving at the conclusions. - Circulated, obtained and read legal confirmations from Group's external legal counsels in respect of material litigations and considered that in our assessment. - Verified the disclosures related to provisions and contingent liabilities in the consolidated Ind AS financial statements to assess consistency with underlying documents.